Mike Zunino Player Props: Guardians vs. Twins

 Mike Zunino At The Plate

-- Zunino is batting .206 with seven doubles, two home runs and 12 walks.
+- Zunino is hitting .197 with seven doubles, two home runs and 12 walks.

-- In 39.1% of his 23 games this season, Zunino has picked up at least one hit.
-He's also had three multi-hit games.

-- In 23 games played this year, he has gone deep in two of them.
+- He has gone deep in two of 24 games played this year, and in 2.4% of his plate appearances.

-- In five games this year, Zunino has picked up an RBI, with more than one RBI once.
+- Zunino has driven in a run in five games this season (20.8%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.